-Derived from the Honda CR-V compact SUV, the RDX is better-equipped and has a more premium feel.
+Derived from the previous-generation Honda CR-V, the RDX has a more premium feel to compete among compact luxury SUVs.
 The very smooth and refined V6 gets 22 mpg overall, which is on par with the turbocharged four-cylinder engines found in competing SUVs.
 Handling is not especially agile, and the ride is a little stiff.
 We also found that the front wheels can easily spin on wet pavement before the AWD system transfers power to the rear wheels.
-Despite updates in 2016, the interior is rather forgettable for an upscale SUV, lacking some luxury features usually found on its competitors.
+Despite recent updates, the interior is rather forgettable for an upscale SUV, lacking certain luxury features usually found on competitors.
 Acura's convoluted dual-screen control system is unintuitive to use.
 Still, the seats are comfortable and the rear seat is roomy.
-The Acura Watch safety package is available on all trims.
+The AcuraWatch safety package is available on all trims.